Relesi/Relesi/README.md

 #### I'm Renato - 💻

-- I am a Back End Developer for 12 years.
+- I am a Software architect and Back End Developer for 12 years.
 - I normally work with Java, Spring Boot and Oracle, using micro service architecture and its solutions, depending on what I am working on.
 - Developer, passionate about coding for fun, tech addicted and open-source lover.
+- Passionate about developing and systems' architecture, believes that open source software and cloud computing are the future.

 #### We're in this together!